VerzatileDev/University.212CR_TeachingMaterial/Session 1/README.md

 * Can push without the above error
 * Stop unneeded files from being pulled/pushed saving on download time!

-Download the _.gitignore_ file from the module Moodle page and move it to where your README file is.
+Download the _.gitignore_ file from the Aula Week 1 (Acitivies) page  and move it to where your README file is.

 Go into your project files and delete the _".vs"_ and _"x64"_ folders from the project files.
 Now push this all to your repository.